 Equity Market Valuations

-The Forward PE of the S&P 500 is still inflated at 21.5 times.
+The forward PE multiple of the S&P 500 is 19.20 as of March 4th.
 This compares to the long -term median of 19.6 times.

 Central Bank Monetary Policy

 Faced with rising inflationary pressures, the US Federal Reserve Bank remains vigilant in fighting inflation by reducing the balance sheet and increasing interest rates.